PLNech/workshop-algolia-zenika/README.md

 # Step 2: Customizing the index
 > *Set the appropriate settings for your data: where to search, how to sort, how to filter*

+A search engine can be configured for so many use-cases that you need to customize its default settings if you want to bring as much value as possible to your users.

+We'll configure two very important settings: how the engine will search in your data, and how the results will be sorted.
+The former is controlled by `searchableAttributes`, which lists the attributes of your records that could contain search terms.
+The latter depends on `customRanking`, which describes the attributes to use for sorting.

+As an example, imagine we have `searchableAttributes=['title']` and `customRanking=['author', 'publishedDate']`: if the user searches for `javascript` and two articles match in their `title`, we would display them by alphabetical order of author name (and if they have the same author, they will be ordered by increasing publication dates).

 - Set searchableAttributes (what can be searched) and customRanking (how results should be sorted)
 <details>